tlseminar/tlseminar.github.io/web/content/post/background.md

-course, but according to Information Week, it is a recommended course to [_"Pump Up IT Careers"_](http://www.informationweek.com/strategic-cio/team-building-and-staffing/5-online-classes-to-pump-up-it-careers/d/d-id/898915), and [Prospect Magazine] seems to think the instructor has a "Monty Python humor" and "cult following", although you shouldn't believe everything you read in British magazines.)
+course, but according to Information Week, it is a recommended course to [_"Pump Up IT Careers"_](http://www.informationweek.com/strategic-cio/team-building-and-staffing/5-online-classes-to-pump-up-it-careers/d/d-id/898915), and [Prospect Magazine](www.prospectmagazine.co.uk/magazine/online-universities-udacity-grand-challenge-david-stavens-dave-evans) claimed the instructor has a "Monty Python humor" and "cult following", although you shouldn't believe everything you read in British magazines.)

 Dan Boneh's [**Cryptography
 Course**](https://www.coursera.org/learn/crypto) (offered through